This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 The proper temperature for turkey breast is 165°F.

-You can cook turkey breast many ways, but I love making it in the Instant Pot, Air Fryer, or Sous Vide!
+You can cook turkey breast in many ways, but I love making it in the Instant Pot, Air Fryer, or Sous Vide!
 For exact measurements and times, follow these recipes:

 For a printer-friendly version of every turkey temp chart shown above, see: Turkey Temperature Chart (printer-friendly PDF)